 Where ∂yh=yh- p=h-p'hahp.xpH

 ah pis the fraction of the rth OD flow that departed its origin during interval p and is on sensor l during interval h. vhis the measurement error. p'is the maximum number of time intervals taken to travel between any OD pair of the network.
-The different steps and results of the Kalman Filtering are going to be developed in the final paper.

 This method proposes interesting results but presents several limitations in our case (urban applications).
 Indeed, as explained partially in [12], the size of the problem increase with the number of OD pair and time periods in the network.
 For medium to large networks, the mathematical resolution of the different steps of the algorithm becomes complex or even impossible (impossibility to find a feasible solution).
 Moreover, the computation efficiency decreases proportionally to the size of the OD matrix.
 In addition, Kalman filtering allows no possibilities of controlling the outputs.
-Thus, mathematically, negative flow of an OD pair is a realistic solution of the problem but it is not consistent in term of traffic demand).
+Thus, mathematically, negative flow of an OD pair is a realistic solution of the problem but it is not consistent in term of traffic demand.
 For all these reasons, it is important to evaluate an alternative to achieve the upper level.
-LSQR presented in [22, 23] has been chosen for the smaller size of the variables inside the resolution and for its possibilities of constrained on the OD flows.
+LSQR presented in [22, 23] has been chosen for the smaller size of the variables and for its possibilities of constrained on the OD flows (non negative or boundary constraints).

-Convergence
+Stopping criteria of the process loop

-An evaluation of the convergence of this OD matrix and traffic counts during iterations must be done comparing to the results of the previous iteration.
-Criteria must be developed to evaluate if the OD matrices are converging with iteration.
-Different statistical performance tests could be used: Mean Square Error (MSE), RMSE….
-"Distance" between real and simulated counting data must be analyzed but also between OD matrix at time (t) and at time (t+1).
+An evaluation of the convergence (stabilization of the results) of this OD matrix and traffic counts during iterations must be done comparing to inputs and the results of the previous iteration.
+Criteria must be developed to evaluate if the OD matrices are converging to a stable value with iteration.
+First of all, iteration must be done until the correspondence of the counting's values, inputs of the process must be reach before having a look at the stabilization of the OD flows.

-If convergence is not observed, the process goes back to the lower level problem (iteration loop) with the new matrix computed in the upper level to do a new iteration (Lower and Upper level steps) and improve the process output based on the new inputs.
+If stabilization is not observed, the process goes back to the lower level problem (iteration loop) with the new matrix computed in the upper level to do a new iteration (Lower and Upper level steps) and improve the process output based on the new inputs.
 If convergence criteria are satisfied, output of the upper level problem is the adjusted OD matrix.
 The result or output of the upper level problem is a time sliced OD matrix.

+Process loops are done using heuristics information from mesosimulation, thus, analytic prove of the convergence could not be obtained.
+Particular attention must be observed to verify the consistence of the results.
+Only the quality and the robustness of the methodology can lead to converge to a solution.

 Test networks

-After very first tests with simple networks to assess the reliability of the plug-in developed to execute automatically the different points presented in the previous chapter, full evaluation could be done.
+After very first tests with simple networks to assess the reliability of the plug-in developed to execute automatically the different points presented in the previous chapter, full evaluation is done.
 In a first step, the different phases of the process are going to be tested with a small urban network (Dublin city network, 5*5 OD matrix).
 These first runs (several scenario elaborated) will allow seeing influences of the different inputs of the bi-level approach and the quality of the outputs.